microsoft/FluidFramework/docs/content/docs/data-structures/sequence.md

 ## Using a Sequence

 Sequences support three basic operations: insert, remove, and annotate.
+Insert and remove are used to add and remove segments from the sequence, while annotate is used to add metadata to segments.

 Insert operations on the sequence take a single position argument along with the content.
 This position is inclusive.
 This position can any position in the sequence including 0, and the length of the sequence.